lineality/bead_set_juzu/README.md

 The agenda distinction is rather clear: Is your goal to define this world as 'hell-fiction' and to destroy the world, or not?
 This is not something to hedge on: like asking Nazi's about their Jewish policy at Neurenberg.).

+#### Strange-Concept Basics:

+It might help to have an overall framework for handling the strangeness.
+We can (very roughly) break this into three areas.

+1. Starting core practices:
+- breathing
+- perceiving and not-perceiving in quiet environments
+- bead-dolls

+2. That there is something odd about the dynamics of information:
+- perception feedback systems
+- sensory deprivation
+- not-looking & not-abstraction
+- other spaces
+- (perhaps) DFN, the Default Mode Network
+- the paradoxes beyond the time-membrane
+- the paradoxes around the time-membrane

+#### Particular unexpected Strangeness:
+- same-ness and change-ness
+- identity-ness

+3. Re-Integration and Application of what is learned to daily-reality:
+##### Standard pitfalls here include:
+- going gaga over there being more to the world than expected
+- getting muddled over trying to use words across the veil
+- misinterpreting the unexpected in an escapist entertainment way
+- misrepresenting outside-of-time as a goal of time

+#### Areas to integrate:
+- Distinguishing and balancing more overt consciousness-separation and marginal-curiosities from everyday and more nuanced practices and skills.
+- The unusual geometry of dynamics of and beyond short term perception and language.
+- A less noisy interface with simple dynamics
+- Using basic awareness feedback with out drama
+- the elusive 'compassion-connection-to-outside-'you' chapter of things (which may also have quite mundane and useful aspects as well)

 #### "Dual" and "Reality"  (Principle)

 Now, the semantics.
 While the above distinction should be clear (Is your goal to define this world as 'hell-fiction' and to destroy the world, or not?), the semantics of 'dual' vs. 'non-dual' are messy because of how duality distinctions operate on so many levels for so many parts of the topic.
 It is probably best to view 'duality' more as a metaphor, or as a selective reference to a specific concept, rather than trying to make sense of an extreme absolute definition.